 What is DPI ?

-Many people are confused as to what these 3 letters mean and more importantly, how they determine the print quality of their digital images.
+Many people are confused as to what these three letters mean, and more importantly, how they determine the print quality of their digital images.
 Basically, DPI stands for Dots Per Inch.
-When people use the term they are referring to the resolution quality of an image.
-More dot’s equals better resolution, meaning your image is sharper and you can see more details.
-Increase DPI printing on metal and acrylic according to how sharp you want your image to appear.
-We will discuss how to achieve the best results for dpi printing on metal and acrylic .
+When people use the term, they are referring to the resolution quality of an image.
+More dots equals better resolution, meaning your image is sharper and more detailed.
+You can increase the DPI for printing on metal and acrylic according to how sharp you want your image to appear.
+We will discuss how to achieve the best DPI for printing on metal and acrylic .

 We all want our images to come out looking amazing, but many of us are confused as to how to set the image’s resolution.